 Refit of Cousteau’s Calypso begins anew

-[ 2016 ] Jacques-Yves Cousteau’s famed oceanographic vessel Calypso is moved to Turkey for a full refit, including new engines.
+Jacques-Yves Cousteau‘s famed oceanographic vessel Calypso is moved to Turkey for a full refit, including new engines.
 Calypso’s sad saga began in 1996 when she was struck and sunk by a barge in Singapore.
-She was salvaged and initially towed to Marseille (France) before being tied up in Larochelle in an advanced stage of decay for a decade.
+She was salvaged and initially towed to Marseille (France) before being tied up in Larochelle for a decade in an advanced stage of decay.
 She was towed to Piriou shipyard in Concarneau for a complete refit in 2007 but work was never completed.
 In March 2015, the Piriou shipyard seeked a legal order to sell the historic ship in order to recover financial losses.
 Subsequent talks to repair and relocate Calypso to the Oceanographic Museum of Monaco for permanent exhibit were unsuccessful.

 Cousteau Society | Équipe Cousteau

 Comments are moderated: (1) Stay on topic (2) Be respectful (3) Refrain from vulgarity and abusive language (4) Do not publish materials that violate copyright.
 OFFENDING COMMENTS WILL BE DELETED.

 In order to ensure your browsing experience is as enjoyable as possible, banners are kept to an absolute minimum, which means that advertising revenues alone cannot sustain this 100% FREE publication.
 Researching and updating the Diving Almanac requires a lot of time and dedication.
 If you believe the diving community needs a central body of information to record, validate and make available our shared history and accomplishments, please show your support by making a contribution to the Diving Almanac via PayPal (Porbeagle Press).
 Thank you!